Evaluate projections

 To run the evaluation function, we need some benchmark data and the results from the projection.

-Here we use the population records from the canton of Aargau 2019-2022 as benchmark (2018 will serve as starting population):
+Here we use the observed population records from the canton of Aargau 2019-2022 as benchmark (2018 will serve as starting population):

 data_benchmark <- get_population(